cyberbotics/webots/docs/guide/tutorial-3-appearance-15-minutes.md

 > **Hands-on #4**: View the simulation in wireframe mode by using the `View / Wireframe Rendering` menu item.
 Then restore the plain rendering mode: `View / Plain Rendering`.
+Tips :
+* You can add the origin's axis : `View / Optional Rendering / Show Coordinate1 System (Ctrl + F1)`
+* You can see the distance sensor range : `View / Optional Rendering / Show DistanceSensor Rays (Ctrl + F10)`

 ### Conclusion